marcpaterno/devel-notes/developing-on-wc.md

 run simple (*i.e.* **not MPI**) programs immediately for testing.

 However, to run an MPI program, one must launch from the head node.
+You must *not* run `srun` when your current directory is in `/nashome`.
+This is why the `cd` command in the instruction block below is there.

 ### Setup your environment on the head node